aka: Self Insert

 - Sammy-Jo Strauss doesn't even try to hide it in her self published book, From Reality to Fiction, considering the main character shares her name.

 - Stephen King appears as himself in two volumes of The Dark Tower.
 He is by no means a sympathetic character, and is disliked by the ka-tet.
-He is also literally their creator, making him a rather supreme example of an Anti-Sue.
+He is also literally their creator.

 - The villain of Those Who Trespass is suspiciously similar to author Bill O'Reilly.
 The hero also shares O'Reilly's background and the personality he claims to have in his nonfiction books, but is not as obviously meant to represent O'Reilly himself.